danfusion/modal-home/README.md

 Versions
 --------
 2/10/2014 - 0.2.2 - Added "modalHomeCloseMsg" setting to control the contents of the close div (defaults to "x").
 Updated the modal window to be removed from the DOM when the modal is closed.
 This avoids messy situations with custom styles and close buttton div content.
+2/18/2014 - 0.2.3 - Added success function call to non-Ajax content load.
+Allows a function to fire once the modal window is populated.

 License
 -------